dilyabareeva/quanda/docs/source/tutorial_pages/benchmarks.rst

 Required Components
 +++++++++++++++++++
-In order to assemble a ``MislabelingDetection`` benchmark, we require the following components:
+In order to assemble a :doc:`MislabelingDetection <../docs_api/quanda.benchmarks.downstream_eval.mislabeling_detection>` benchmark, we require the following components:
 - A base training dataset with correct labels.
 - A dictionary containing mislabeling information: integer keys are the indices of samples to change labels, and the values correspond to the new (wrong) labels that were used to train the model
 - A model trained on the mislabeled dataset
 - Number of classes in the dataset
 - Dataset transform that was used during training, applied to samples before feeding them to the model.
 If the base dataset already includes the transform, then we can just set this to ``None``, which is the case in this tutorial.
 If the base dataset serves raw samples, then the ``dataset_transform`` parameter allows the usage of a transform.

 Let's collect these components from the downloaded benchmark.
-We then assemble the benchmark and evaluate the ``RepresenterPoints`` attributor with it.
+We then assemble the benchmark and evaluate the :doc:`RepresenterPoints <../docs_api/quanda.explainers.wrappers.representer_points>` attributor with it.
 Note that the implementation depends on computing the self-influences of the whole training dataset.
-This procedure is fastest for the Representer Points attributor.
+This procedure is fastest for the :doc:`RepresenterPoints <../docs_api/quanda.explainers.wrappers.representer_points>` attributor.
 Therefore, we use this explainer here.

 .. code-block:: python